roscoestar/roscoestar.github.io/_posts/2020-07-31-accuracy-paleoart.md

 Okay, but that doesn't answer the original question of which parts of a piece of art are speculative and which are known for a fact.
 For a well-known genus like *Utahraptor* that's within a well-known family like Dromaeosauridae, almost all of the above picture is factual except the color, which is completely made up.
 As an artist you could also take liberties with the shape of the nostril, how far down the snout and how far down the legs the downy feathers go, and the overall thickness of the feather covering, but for a lot of dinosaurs even the number and placement of the big wing and tail feathers is known in detail.

 For a lot of less well-known taxa, there's a lot of speculation that goes on.
-Here's an example of a less completely known but still relatively well-understood genus, Aucasaurus:
+Here's an example of a less completely known but still relatively well-understood genus, *Aucasaurus*:

 ![aucasaurus](/assets/images/posts/aucasaurus.png)
 ![clumsy-auca](/assets/images/posts/clumsy-auca.png)